Reasons for Drug Detection

 Drug testing in substance abuse treatment can occur in one of two ways: to ensure participants are not using drugs, or to confirm that a particular treatment regimen is being followed.

 Many rehabilitation centers test on a regular basis, like once a day during detox or once a week during inpatient care.
 Tests are often performed at random so that participants can’t attempt to avoid drug detection.
 Tests can often be triggered under the assumption that a substance has been used (based on behavioral symptoms).

 Tests may also be performed to ensure a particular regimen, like methadone, suboxone, or Antabuse, is being followed as a part of treatment.

 Drug testing for welfare recipients is highly controversial but does occur in some areas of the country.
-15 states currently have laws on the books regarding drug testing before receiving welfare – Alabama, Arkansas, Arizona, Florida, Georgia, Kansas, Michigan, Mississippi, Missouri, North Carolina, Oklahoma, Tennessee, Utah, West Virginia, and Wisconsin – and others have strongly considered this form of testing to ensure welfare recipients are worthy of receiving benefits.
-In some cases, these policies have been struck down by a judge before going into effect, but other states have rolled out plans to lackluster results.
+15 states currently have laws regarding drug testing before receiving welfare – Alabama, Arkansas, Arizona, Florida, Georgia, Kansas, Michigan, Mississippi, Missouri, North Carolina, Oklahoma, Tennessee, Utah, West Virginia, and Wisconsin.
+In some states, these policies have been struck down by a judge before taking effect, but other states continue to enforce drug screening requirements for welfare recipients.

 Despite the beliefs of those who have promoted these laws – that more welfare recipients in the U.S. have a drug addiction problem than the general population – that has not been proved to be the case.
 For example, Tennessee tested 800 applicants for state benefits and only one test came back positive for substance abuse.